Welcome to the Official Website

 Our Volunteer & Career integrated team provides Fire, Rescue, and EMS Services, and community event support.
 We are the home of "Tower 1 & Canteen 1".
 We also provide Fire, Rescue, and EMS support to Ft Detrick.

-As Maryland's oldest continuously operated volunteer fire station, we have a very rich history.
 We have many awards and memorabilia on display in our station, stop by and see our displays.

 If you would like to donate to IHC, you can use the Venmo QR Code or the PayPal donate button below or check out our Online Store where you will find IHC memorabilia for sale and an option to donate.
 Your donation is greatly appreciated and helps us to provide high-quality fire suppression, emergency medical care, and rescue services to our community.